 Nuances of Platform Usage

-Brands treating common afflictions would be wise to take advantage of Twitter, the medium where conversations about healthcare are most common.
-As of 2018, Twitter was the most popular form of healthcare and pharmaceutical social media communication, with over 2,000 doctors who post to Twitter at least once per day and have over 300 followers each.1 Twitter’s ability to have patients communicate directly with a doctor is superior to Facebook’s group or profile distinction, which is clunky when it comes to making conversations happen between two users on a topic while others spectate.
+Twitter’s ability to have patients communicate directly with a doctor is superior to Facebook’s group or profile distinction, which is clunky when it comes to making conversations happen between two users on a topic while others spectate.
 The public nature of these conversations makes them more rapid-fire.

 If, however, your brand treats chronic diseases, then research suggests that Facebook’s health support groups are a better option for pharmaceutical social media profiles.2